bspoel/StroomCrm/README.md

 # StroomCrm

-StroomCrm will become an open source CRM system
+StroomCrm will become an open source CRM system.

+Test-commit